WibblyGhost/solar_logger/README.md

 ## Solar Logger Setup

-To start, fill out the template files with personal secrets and copy them to a new folder called Private.
-Then after running a Docker compose it should start the service and start writing data into Influx.
+To start, fill out the `.env` template file with personal secrets and copy them to the base director.
+Then after running a Docker compose it will use the environmental variables to start the service and start writing data into Influx.
 If any errors occur then look through the Docker log files.

 ## Contents